-As much as you love the idea of becoming a project manager and may feel that is your calling, there is one thing you must check before making the jump into this industry.
-What?
+You may feel that it’s your calling.
+If this sounds like you, there is one thing you must check before you jump into this industry.

 Is the money manageable for your lifestyle?

 Can you budget your lifestyle as you start in this field?

 These are questions you need answers to.
 And can’t ignore.

 If you haven’t considered them yet it’s cool.
 That’s why you’re here.

 Though they seem simple, you’re not alone if you haven’t answered them yet.

 Let’s get through this labyrinth of questions together and help you set some realistic expectations.

 Why Project Management Salary Is So Important

 Wouldn’t it be great to live in a world where money didn’t matter, and we could do what we wanted without concern for the pay?
 Chances are good no one would say “no” to that, unfortunately, that’s not the reality of the world.